 Nylon leashes are incredibly common and easy to find, in pet stores as well as big box type discount stores.
 They are very inexpensive, plus nylon leashes are easy to clean.
 They are awesome for quick walks or a trip to the vet or doggie daycare.
 On the downside, nylon leashes are not very flexible nor are they as durable as other options.

 This 5′ Margaritas de Primavera dog leash is one of my favorite nylon dog leashes, because it is adorable and strong, but I have a couple of others I use as well, like this cute 5′ Monstro-city dog leash which is great for Halloween.
+Or to show your American spirit, we bring this USA-flag leash out.

 If you plan to spend much time at the water with your dog, make sure that you have a leash that will float while your pup swims.
 This one has 20’ of lead to it and works great for those warm days at the water.